Model & Toy Cars (2018-20)

 When I moved to the Pacific Northwest, Mack sightings became scarce.
 Most big trucks I saw were Peterbilts, Kenworths or Freightliners - all West Coast brands, with manufacturing facilities in the region.

 I don't pay much attention to the truck market and was surprised to learn that Volvo now owns Mack.
-While Mack headquarters has moved to South Carolina, its entire line of Mack products is still produced in Lower Macungie, a suburb of Allentown.
+While Mack headquarters has moved to North Carolina, its entire line of Mack products is still assembled in Lower Macungie, a suburb of Allentown.

 I acquired a 1950 Mack LJ tractor-trailer 'Guinness' diecast 1/48 scale model made by Corgi in 2000.
 It was a Christmas gift for me that year.
 From 1940 to 1956, 13,931 full-size LJ series Macks were made.
 127,786 examples of the more popular Mack B Model were built from 1953 to '66. (posted 3/12/18, permalink)